an-anime-team/anime-games-launcher/repository/standards/packages_engine.md

 ### `path.module_dir() -> string`

-Each module has its own directory which cannot be accessed by any other module.
-It should be used to store all its data.
-If module is updated to a newer version (it hash was changed) - it will have a new folder and it couldn't access the previous one.
+Each module has its own directory which cannot be accessed by any other modules.
+It should be used to store all its private data.
+If module is updated to a newer version (its hash was changed) - it will have a new folder and it won't be able to access the previous one.

 Module directory can be deleted by the packages garbage collector when the module is not used.

 ```luau
 local store = path.module_dir()